 For some Blair Genealogy:

-William Blaire, Dunmanway appointed Justice of the peace.
-Probably ancestor of Blairs of Blairs Cove, Durrus intermarried with Whites of Bantry.
-In business with Fenwicks of Dunmanway/Skibbereen, and Macroom in land purchased from Hollow Blade Company.
+William Blaire, Dunmanway appointed Justice of the Peace.
+Ancestor of Blairs of Blairs Cove, Durrus intermarried with Whites of Bantry.
+In business with Fenwicks of Dunmanway/Skibbereen and Macroom in land purchased from Hollow Blade Company.
 This London Company financed the wars by the English Parliament culminating with the Battle of the Boyne and they were repaid in land bonds of forfeit Irish land.

 In a deed of 1713 William Blair of Dunmanway son of Elinor nee Patrickson (she is sister to Rev. John Patrickson, Chantor of Cloyne) appears.
 1719 married Sarah White of Whiddy Island.